 Since the word sounds a bit like cheese it is thought that English speakers simply changed the word to something they were familiar with, so chiz became cheese, to combine the expression with the earlier cheese expressions noted above.

 How this came may have come into America is unclear, but expressions like big shot, big fish were already in use.
 There were even odder ones like big toad or big potato.
 Later, big banana and big enchilada were added.
 We still have the older British expression bigwig.
 We Americans have always liked to make everything big, after all.
 With so many variations, cheese is not such a stretch, but we cannot be sure of its true origin.
 It does seem likely that the tradition of giving giant wheels of cheese to U.S. presidents has nothing to do with it.

 The earliest use of the cliche big cheese in literature is perhaps in a short story (unfinished) by O. Henry, from 1910 called the Unprofitable Servant.
-In it, the author describes a vaudeville dancer named Del Dalano who 'crawled from some Tenth Avenue basement like a lean rate and had bitten his way into the Big Cheese…He had danced his way into health (as you and I view it) and fame in sixteen minutes.'
-Here, cheese seems to be used in the literal sense and big cheese is meant to refer to wealth and social status, or those who have it.
-Since O. Henry was such a popular writer, many sources claim that he invented the expression and that is took off from there.
+In it, the author describes a vaudeville dancer named Del Dalano who ‘crawled from some Tenth Avenue basement like a lean rate and had bitten his way into the Big Cheese…He had danced his way into health (as you and I view it) and fame in sixteen minutes.’
+Here, cheese seems to be used in the literal sense, and big cheese is meant to refer to wealth and social status, or those who have it.
+Since O. Henry was such a popular writer, many sources claim that he invented the expression and that has taken off from there.